valtech-sd/rule-harvester/README.md

   pass `result` is received by this output, the output looks for an amqpPublishAction object.
 If found, it publishes to an Exchange following the details in that object, including being able to set a routing key and other AMQP publish options.
 See the example **example-amqp-output.js** for detailed usage.
+- CoreOutputAmqpRpc - This output is only useful when paired with the CoreInputAmqp and allows for the publishing of the result of a rules engine pass into the same AMQP broker where the input came from.
+When a rules pass `result` is received by this output, the output looks for an amqpRpcPublishAction object.
+If found, this output then also inspects the original received amqpMessage (received via CoreAmqpInput) and looks for `replyTo` and a `correlationId`properties.
+  If it finds them, it then publishes to the queue denoted in `replyTo` and assigns the response's property `correlationId` to match the value received in the incoming amqpMessage.
+Note that in some client SDKS (in fact even in RMQ's own web management portal) the two properties are passed as `reply_to` and `correlation_id`.
+However, inside this library the values are exposed via Node AMQP Connection Manager as `replyTo` and `correlationId` in the `properties` of an AMQP message.

 The Rule Harvester maintainers expect to continually be adding to Core Outputs.
 Because of that, rather than trying to explain each of the outputs here, you are invited to check out the ./examples/ directory of this repo.
 Each